-7.4 Land Use Scheme
+6.5 Land Use Scheme

-The Municipality is currently compiling its spluma aligned land use management scheme which is to replace the current Town Planning Scheme.
-A land use scheme is a tool used by Municipalities to guide and manage development according to the vision, strategies and policies of the Integrated Development Plan (IDP) and Spatial Development Framework (SDF), and in the interests of the general public to promote sustainable development and quality of life.
-The newly compiled MKLM LUS is anticipated to include all areas within the boundaries of the Municipality (wall-to-wall).
-This includes areas under Traditional Authorities.
+The Municipality has recently adopted its SPLUMA aligned Wall to Wall Land Use Scheme.
+The said land use scheme is a tool used by the Municipality to guide and manage development according to the vision, strategies and policies of the Integrated Development Plan (IDP) and Spatial Development Framework (SDF), and in the interests of the general public to promote sustainable development and quality of life.
+The newly compiled MKLM LUS includes all areas (including areas under Traditional Authorities) within the boundaries of the Municipality.